dnanexus/dxCompiler/doc/Internals.md

 2. Translation: The language-specific AST is translated into dxCompiler "Intermediate Representation" (IR), which mirrors the structure of DNAnexus applets/workflows, including DNAnexus-supported data types, metadata, and runtime specifications.
 The output of this step is an IR "Bundle".
 3. Compilation: Generates native applets and workflows from the IR.
 The output of this step is the applet ID (for a source file that contains a single tool/task) or workflow ID.

-The compiler can be invoked programatically, but it is most common to use it via the [command line interface](../compiler/src/main/scala/dxCompiler/Main.scala).
+The compiler can be invoked programmatically, but it is most common to use it via the [command line interface](../compiler/src/main/scala/dxCompiler/Main.scala).

 ### Translation